susanBuck/notes/07_Version_Control/06_Setup_Git.md

 ## Git via Command Line
 Git can be operated via either a GUI app or via the Command Line.

-We're going to start with CL because this gives you the most powerful and consistent access to Git.
+We're going to CL because this gives you the most powerful and consistent access to Git.

 Once you get the hang of CL you can explore some visual apps.